 “I know things do happen and things go wrong, and I’m just glad it was something relatively minor, and nothing major.
 He was very upset.
 I would say I’ll be glad to see the back of 2017 and 2018, it hasn’t been great.”

-‘Never event’ mistakes are ‘unforgiveable’ and can prove ‘life-changing’
+‘Never event’ mistakes are ‘unforgivable’ and can prove ‘life-changing’

-Mr Ivory sad he does not hold any ill feelings towards the surgeon, adding “I think the term ‘Never Event’ is daft, as mistakes can be made.”
+Mr Ivory said he does not hold any ill feelings towards the surgeon, adding “I think the term ‘Never Event’ is daft, as mistakes can be made.”

-However, with ‘Never Events’ being made in their hundreds on hospital wards across the country, including surgical equipment being left inside patients, operations on the wrong limbs, incorrect implants being fitted and the incorrect use of medicines, medical negligence specialist Sam Thompson, of Hudgell Solicitors, says they are ‘straightforward mistakes’ that are ‘often caused by unnecessary pressures that healthcare practitioners are faced with up and down the country’.
+However, with ‘Never Events’ being made in their hundreds in hospital wards across the country, including surgical equipment being left inside patients, operations on the wrong limbs, incorrect implants being fitted and the incorrect use of medicines, medical negligence specialist Shauna Pagea, of Hudgell Solicitors, says they are ‘straightforward mistakes’ that are ‘often caused by unnecessary pressures that healthcare practitioners are faced with up and down the country’.